PaulAStone/Assignments/README.md

 The 2015 Quantitative Biodiversity class consisted of eight classes, each with its own focus.
 The contents of the course materials are presented here, in the order the classes were taught.

 ##Week1: Introduction
+In week 1, we introduced students to Git and GitHub, and explained the general work flow for the class.
+We had students fork the class repository to their own IU-Enterprise GitHub account, and then clone that repository onto their classroom desktop.

 * **Course Goals:** Computer Setup; Intro to Git.
 This can be completed once weeks 1 and 2 are split

 ##Week2: R Workshop